srikarmunukutla/defiproject/Design Documents/Crowdfunding Design Doc.md

 ## Algorithms

-### Launch(int goal, int start, int end)
+### Launch(address studentID, int goal, int start, int end)
 - Initialize crowdfunding campaign
-- Initialize list of up to 4 managers within the club that have access to withdraw from the campaign
+- Takes in the student ID of the person creating the campaign, the campaign goal, start and end time.

 ### CancelCampaign(campaign id)
-- Cancel the campaign by removing the campaign from campaigns, and this is done by setting the active boolean to false
+- Cancel the campaign by removing the campaign from campaign
+- Make sure that the person cancelling the campaign is allowed to.

 ### PledgeAmount(campaign id, amount)
 - Check if campaign started